USEPA/aed_r/lessons/03_wrangling.md

 Add a new section to our script to calculate the nla water quality means.

 1. Use `nla_wq_subset` that we created in the previous exercise.
-2. Add some lines to your script to calculate the mean by LAKE_ORIGIN, for TURB, NTL, PTL,CHLA, and SECMEAN.
+2. Add some lines to your script to calculate the mean by LAKE_ORIGIN, for TURB, NTL, PTL, and CHLA.
 Save to a data frame named nla_wq_means_orig.
 3. Repeat the same analysis but for the WSA_ECO9 ecoregions.
 Save this to a data frame named `nla_wq_means_eco`.
 4. It might be interesting to compare the grouped means to the means of each value for the entire dataset.
 Using `summarize()`, calculate the mean wq for all lakes (hint: no groups!).
 Save this as `nla_wq_means`.